 - Our School Council is elected by the children, giving them a voice in decision-making.

-- Children have helped change and shape our Behaviour Policy, and they helped set up the Parent Council too.
+- Children have helped to change and shape our Behaviour Policy, and set up the Parent Council too.

 - Magistrates, MPs and local counsellors have all visited the school to meet and talk to the children.

 - Children help choose the charities which the school supports.